-It is our opinion that the 30.0% penetration rate for the LIHTC units, both existing and proposed subject, is achievable.
-This is especially true, given that all non-subsidized LIHTC units surveyed within the Site PMA are occupied and maintain a waiting list.
+It is our opinion that the 30.3% penetration rate for the LIHTC units, both existing and proposed subject, is achievable.
+This is especially true, given that all non-subsidized LIHTC units surveyed within the Site PMA are occupied.

 Absorption Projections